-The Group offers fixed-rate and floating rate mortgage loans to private customers in the Faroese market in cooperation with Danish mortgage provider DLR Kredit.
+The Group offers fixed-rate and floating rate mortgage loans to personal, corporate and public customers in the Faroese market in cooperation with Danish mortgage provider DLR Kredit.
 In the Greenlandic markets, mortgage loans are distributed in cooperation with Danish mortgage providers Nykredit and DLR Kredit.